 Cables and connectors shall be capable of handling the maximum possible current.

-The earth wire must be connected as close as possible to the element to be welded using pliers, clamps or other systems which guarantee good contact.
+The earth wire must be connected as close as possible to the element to be welded using pliers, clamps or other systems that guarantee good contact.

 Grounds shall not be connected to handrails, stairs, or from steel power or lighting towers, or on any active oil, gas, steam, air, or chemical line in live plant area ask to plant-owner for suitable ground point.